bbauska/UofM-AdvStyling/readme.md

 there and stare at you, until someone finally raised their hand and made a guess.
 But, you&apos;re lucky, we&apos;re not there together.

-So I&apos;m just going to tell you.
 The problem isn&apos;t with our navigation, it&apos;s actually with the section that comes underneath it.
 I&apos;m going to go down here.
 If you think about it, every section by default is block, so it&apos;s a simple enough trick to get these things to be next to each other.
 I&apos;m going to add the code right now.

-So, in order to get this to work I&apos;ve added a little bit more code.
+In order to get this to work I&apos;ve added a little bit more code.
 I went in and I said, you know what, this section can&apos;t be block, it needs to be inline block.
 And since I made the navigation bar about 20% I went ahead and made this 70% because I&apos;m not feeling like I want to